 • Avoiding eye contact with a superior: In many cultures, this signals respect, not deception

 Van Edwards recommends what she calls “gazing with purpose.”
-Don’t just stare.
+Do not just stare.
 Search the other person’s face for emotions.
 Look for eye locks.
 Those brief moments when your eyes meet and hold.
-That’s when your brain releases oxytocin, the bonding chemical.
+That is when your brain releases oxytocin, the bonding chemical.

 “Gaze with intent.
 Don’t just gaze, search.
 Looking for emotions gives your eye contact direction and purpose.” - Vanessa Van Edwards